 - Log the student application for credentials completion into the SMS system.

-- Download the most current degree audit for preliminary graduation evaluation.
+- Download the most current degree audit after grades are posted.

-- Be sure all degree requirements are met or are in progress.
+- Be sure all degree requirements are met.

 - Contact appropriate program faculty for course substitutions where necessary.

 - Certify students for credentials completion after quarterly grades are processed.
 Post award to student record if all requirements are met, e.g. 2.0 cumulative college-level GPA and 25% of required course work completed at CPTC.

 - All quarterly graduates must be certified by the 30th day after the end of the quarter for reporting to the National Student Clearinghouse.